 - I like a mixture of both russets and gold potatoes for this recipe.

-- Use a handheld potato masher because a mixer will overwork the mixture and thin it out.
+- Use a handheld potato masher for the best texture because a mixer will overwork the mixture and thin it out.

 - Stir in the egg yolks quickly and just until combined.
 Do not overwork it.